 We Make SIX Separate Whale-Watching Excursions Typically, we’ll spend two hours on each whale-watching excursion (times are strictly regulated by marine reserve regulations) and make two excursions per day, for a total of six close-up whale encounters during our six-day tour.

-Our Small Groups Get You Much Closer to Whales When you’re whale watching from the deck of a larger boat, you may be 20 feet above the surface of the sea, jockeying for space at the rail with other passengers.
-Our small boats, however, hold just six to eight guests and sit low on the water, putting you practically at eye level with the whales.
+Our Small Groups Get You Much Closer to Whales When you’re whale watching from the deck of a larger ship, you may be 20 feet above the surface of the sea, jockeying for space at the rail with loads of other passengers.
+Our small boats, however, hold just 8–10 guests and sit low on the water, putting you practically at eye level with the whales.
 If a whale approaches us, there’s no need to jostle for position—everyone gets a great look.
 Small groups also mean more personalized interactions with our guides, with plenty of opportunities for conversation about the whales’ behavior and their habitat.

 Our Small Skiffs are More Maneuverable, for Better Viewing There’s simply nothing as exhilarating as close proximity to a huge gray whale.
 Imagine the photographic opportunities as you come within arm’s length of these charismatic cetaceans!
 Your skiff driver is an expert at positioning the boat to maximize your encounters with the whales without disturbing them.
 Young whales tend to be especially curious, and mothers sometimes like to “show off” their calves by bringing them alongside our boats.